Loan News Warning To Parents Over Higher Education Savings Gap

 Just a tenth of those surveyed were aware of the actual costs of a university education and placed the figure in excess of £20,000.

 Recent forecasts suggest the problem will only get worse, as the cost of university is expected to soar to £34,000 by 2020.

 The survey by NatWest bank showed that the level of debt for graduates is rising fast, with an average of around £8,000.
-More than a quarter of students now owe more than £10,000 and without working three-quarters of students claim they would not be able to financially survive university.
+More than a quarter of students now owe more than £10,000 of low cost unsecured loans and without working three-quarters of students claim they would not be able to financially survive university.

 Sixty per cent of students believe that the current tuition fees system is not fair.